Moreholidays January National Take the Stairs Day

 History and Origin of Measure Your Feet Day

-Sorry, but our research has not yet discovered who created this day, when it was created, or why in the world it was created.
+Sorry, but despite our extensive research efforts, we have not yet discovered who created this day, when it was created, or why in the world it was created.
 We sure would like to meet them and see his or her feet.
+We firmly believe it was someone with a good sense of humor who just wanted to have little fun.

 More January 23 Holidays